PostHog/posthog.com/contents/handbook/growth/marketing/posthog-style-guide.md

 ### Bold button and tab names

 Put button, tab, and other navigation names in bold.
-This makes it easier for our users to skim through the docs, while be cleaner than using quotes all the time.
+This makes it easier for our users to skim through the docs, and it's cleaner than using quotes all the time.

 > **Example:** "Go to the [insights tab](https://us.posthog.com/insights) and click **+ New insight**."